 Management will initiate affirmative marketing efforts ninety (90) days before any other marketing efforts.
 Management will send a letter to the groups listed on the outreach section of the Development's Affirmative Fair Housing Marketing Plan stating that the marketing of the Development is commencing.
-This letter will also contain descriptive information about the Development and solicit tenant referrals (Exhibit B).
+This letter will also contain descriptive information about the Development and solicit tenant referrals (Exhibit C), and will be published in English and Spanish.

 In addition to the outreach activities stated above, Management will publish a General Notification.
 General Notification is the placement of suitable advertisements in newspapers identified in the Development's Final Marketing Plan and Affirmative Fair Housing Marketing Plan.
-Management will publish the General Notification ninety (90) days after all affirmative marketing efforts.
+Management will publish the General Notification no later than ninety (90) days after completion of all affirmative marketing efforts.
 The General Notification will include the following items: name, address, telephone and TDD number of the rental office, the approximate date units will be available, and the size of the units available.
 In addition, all printed advertisements will include the Fair Housing logo.
 The General Notification will also request that persons interested in living in the Development should contact Management within fifteen (15) days of the date of publication of the General Notification.

-The marketing of PHA-Assisted Units will begin by notifying the prospective residents included in the CHA RMTS database of the upcoming availability of units.
+Applicants for the ACC-Assisted Units that are subject to the RRC are referred to herein as the "RRC Applicants".
+The marketing of ACC-Assisted Units will begin by notifying the prospective residents included in the CHA Relocation Management Tracking System ("RMTS") database of the upcoming availability of units.
 If such notification does not yield a sufficient number of responses from CHA residents, Management will consider more extensive outreach measures.
 CHA will maintain the RMTS database and will be the primary source of prospective public housing residents.
 The CHA will provide Management with sufficient training and instruction materials such that Management can utilize the RMTS database in accordance with the terms of this Plan.